-I want to go to church, but I’m LGBTQ+.
-Is there a community out there for me?
+I want to start attending a church, but I’m LGBTQ+.
+Is there a church community out there for me?

 There is!
 Sometimes it can feel like LGBTQ-welcoming churches are a non-existent pot of gold at the end of the rainbow, but the folks at Queer Grace can assure you that these churches exist, because we’re part of them!

-It used to be that welcoming and affirming churches were few and far between.
-In the late 1960s a church denomination called the Metropolitan Community Church was started, which was run and attended primarily by LGBTQ+ Christians.
+It used to be that welcoming and affirming churches were few and far between, and in the late 1960s a church denomination called the Metropolitan Community Church was started, which was run and attended primarily by LGBTQ+ Christians.
 The MCC is still going strong today, and if you don’t have any specific denominational ties you might want to check them out!

 Welcoming, affirming, open, reconciling—what do all these words mean?

 There do seem to be a lot of terms, don’t there?
 But that’s good news, because it means more safe church homes for LGBTQ+ folks!
 As more and more communities have become accepting of different sexualities and gender identities, denominations have come up with their own ways of expressing this affirmation.
 LGBTQ-friendly communities in the Christian Church (Disciples of Christ), the Reformed Catholic Church, and the United Church of Christ refer to themselves as “open and affirming.”
-Communities in the Evangelical Lutheran Church in America and the Evangelical Lutheran Church in Canada call themselves “reconciling in Christ.”
-The Presbyterian Church has “More Light” congregations, and the Reformed Church in America specifies that their LGBTQ-friendly churches have “room for all.”
-The Episcopal Church’s affirming churches belong to an organization called Integrity.
+Communities in the Evangelical Lutheran Church in American and the Evangelical Lutheran Church in Canada call themselves “reconciling in Christ.”
+The Presbyterian Church has “more light” congregations, and the Reformed Church in America specifies that their LGBTQ-friendly churches have “room for all.”
 And those are just the denominations that have official LGBTQ affirming organizations!

 There are also some unofficial advocacy groups that can help you find a church in your denomination.
-You can check in with LGBTQ Catholics at the Call to Action, at Dignity, and at Equally Blessed; with the Reconciling Ministries Network if you’re part of the United Methodist Church; and if you’re a Baptist you’ll find community in the Association of Welcoming and Affirming Baptists.
-There’s also a group for Reconciling Pentecostals International and for Seventh-Day Adventists at Kinship.
+You can check in with LGBTQ Catholics at Call to Action, New Ways Ministry, and Vine & Fig. You can find community with Reconciling Ministries Network if you’re part of the United Methodist Church.
+And if you’re a Baptist you’ll find connection in the Association of Welcoming and Affirming Baptists.
 For more information on other denominational groups, Wikipedia has a surprisingly good entry you can find here.

-What if I don’t necessarily want to go through a denomination?
+What if I don’t necessarily care about a church’s denomination?
 I just want to find a church close to me!

 Thankfully there have been a couple of search pages created specifically to find LGBTQ-friendly churches by geography!
 The first one is Believe Out Loud’s “Find Your Community” page, which is specific to churches in the United States, but lets you select your state and zoom in on a map to find the nearest affirming congregation.
 It’s possible to filter by denomination, but it’s not necessary.